underdoggum/seir_penguin_project_2/readme.md

  - NodeJS as a backend server
  - Bulma CSS framework (mobile-first, flexible, and lightweight!)
  - Deployed with Heroku
+ - (Extra) Interface with YouTube API v3, so when users click a workout, they receive a "how to" video

 ## User Stories